Hot Springs in Montana

 Fairmont Hot Springs Resort – Anaconda, Montana

 With a large indoor swimming pool, a gigantic outdoor pool (with a 350 foot water slide) plus two soaking tubs, Fairmont Hot Springs Resort Montana is one of the largest hot springs in the region.
 Our kids love the water slide (it’s pretty fun for adults, too), and we love sitting in the pool with a drink.
 The indoor pools are great for people more comfortable in shallower water and lap swimmers.
 If you stay in the hotel you have unlimited access to the pools and slides.
+The Fairmont natural hot springs are something to return to again and again.

 In addition to water activities, Fairmont Hot Springs Resort Anaconda MT offers a golf course, tennis courts, children’s playground, wildlife zoo, lawn games, and a spa.
 There is a dining room, café, and a lounge/bar, so you never have to leave the facility.